Continued from the previous article, this is a set of mini-reviews from stuff I didn’t get the chance to actually write about in 2012.

 The first thing you’re likely to hear about this game is that it has a bad ending.
 In fact, it is the only thing I heard from gaming forums about the game for awhile, so I held off on purchasing Mass Effect 3 until the “extended cut” ending was released.
 Other than the ending, though, it is about what you would expect after Mass Effect 2 – a lot of running and gunning with cover mechanics and the occasional not-so-tough decision.

 ME3 is in the small category of games that I play compulsively once I get started, then don’t think much of later.
 Although the first game was a fantastic foray into an interesting universe, each game since suffers from a bit more tunnel-vision.
 ME3, oddly, seems to have been tainted by its own lore – the insistence on inclusion of a character from the book series and the overarching importance, by the end, of the Cerberus organization which was tiny in Mass Effect, make ME3’s plot much less interesting.
-When you add in the also-sudden 60% adoption of homosexuality among characters, it really feels like Bioware was trying to make a statement rather than a game.
 Mass Effect went from “hey, here’s this cool world with interesting aliens and a sci-fi plot” to “marketing/writers insist we do x, y, and z, but I guess we can put in a few interesting aliens”.
 By far the most baffling decision to me is emblematic of modern Bioware (minor spoilers) – you are presented with a situation in which a previously unlikable character is actually sympathetic.
 Two hours later, he does something to betray you with no explanation or warning.

 All that said, it’s still an enjoyable enough romp – but you will probably want to keep in mind that ME3 is much more a “AAA” game than ME1.

 Pros: Good characters from ME1/2 return, smooth gameplay